jawher/jawher.me/content/2015-01-18-parsing-command-line-arguments-finite-state-machine-backtracking.md

 For every state `S`:

 1. Bail out if `S` was already visited
-2. For every transition, recursively apply the algorith to the next state
+2. For every transition, recursively apply the algorithm on the next state
 3. While `S` has a shortcut transition `tr` leading to a state `T`:
     * Add all of `T`'s transitions to `S` (without adding duplicates)
     * If `T` is terminal, mark `S` as also terminal